BU-NU-CLOUD-F19/Ceph_RGW_Cache_Prefetching_regarding_Batch_jobs/README.md

 # Ceph RGW Cache Prefetching regarding Batch jobs

-## 1.Vision and Goals Of The Project:
+## 1. Vision and Goals Of The Project:

 MapReduce is a programming model which is widely used in tackling huge data sets by distributing processing across many nodes, and then reducing the results of those nodes.
 But each MapReduce operation is independent of each other.
 While in Spark, a DAG(Directed Acyclic Graph) of consecutive computation  stages is formed.
 This DAG could be used for future data usage prediction and prefetching to increase the operation efficiency.
 High level goals of this project include: